 As you see in the following example, global variables are visible during the evaluation.

 >fx &= x^3-a*x; ... a=1.2; fx(0.5)

 All other variables in the expression can be specified in the evaluation using an assigned parameter.

 An expression is not necessarily symbolic.
-It is not possible to use symbolic computations if the expression contains functions, which are only known in the numerical kernel, not in Maxima.
+Often, symbolic expressions would not work, e.g., if the expression contains functions, which are only known in the numerical kernel, not in Maxima.

 The easiest way to plot a function is to use an expression in x.
 This can be a symbolic expression or a simple string.
 We demonstrate more advanced plots later.